internetarchive/dweb-archive/docs/archive_architecture_ipfs.md

     * A few webpacked javascript libraries that include our code and IPFS etc
     * bootstrap.html - resolves archive names to find metadata from IPFS etc and loads archive.html
     * Service Worker and/or Wayback browser extension alternatives to bootstrap.html
-* Research machine that we can iterate rapidly on, without impacting production, hosting:
+* Kubernetes cluster with:
+    * a server running
         * Nginx providing HTTPS and routing as required
-    * A gateway server (gateway.dweb.me) running in Python with a consistent URL syntax.
+        * A gateway server (dweb.me & dweb.archive.org) running in Python with a consistent URL syntax.
         * A IPFS instance running urlstore on same machine as above
         * A Torrent tracker and client
         * Other local servers will also be added to the same machine
         * Local storage by “contenthash”.
+    * a service dweb-torrent that just fixes issues with IA torrent files
+    * a service dweb-metadata that returns a modified metadata with magnet link (and possibly other things) added
 * IA production servers, currently unmodified, serving files and metadata

 ### Notes about the above: